 Auth0

 Auth0 provides authentication and authorization as a service.
 For small projects that need to manage a user base but are concerned about security issues associated with local user credentials, Auth0 can offload the responsibility of managing a local datastore to Auth0.
-This capability is free for up to 7000 users (or unlimited users for open-source projects willing to display an Auth0 badge on their page).
+This capability is free for up to 7500 users.
 Auth0 manages the user accounts, and project clients can fetch user attributes using standard OAuth2/OIDC protocols.

-CILogon can be added as a "custom social connection" to Auth0, enabling users to log in with their university identity provider through CILogon.
+CILogon can be added to Auth0 as a "custom social connection", enabling users to log in with their university identity provider through CILogon.
 This document describes how to register a new Auth0 OAuth2/OIDC client and how to connect CILogon as a custom social connection.

 The first step is to sign up for an Auth0 account.
 After verifying your account, you should log in and be directed to the Dashboard.
 Here is where you will create a new application and connect CILogon as a social connection.